-Job Description for Executive Chef, Hotel
+The average salary for an Executive Chef, Hotel is $69,337.

 An executive chef for a hotel provides a fine dining experience in the restaurant of a hotel.
 This chef usually manages other chefs and cooks.
 The chef will often be responsible for the training of kitchen staff.
 The executive chef may also be expected to come up with marketing strategies to attract customers, which may involve improving the image of the company, modifying the menu, and changing the display and presentation of foods.
 In some places, the chef may be expected to interact directl…Read more

 Executive Chef, Hotel Tasks

 - Develop menus, special dishes and supervise food preparation.

 - Oversee back of house labor percentages and budgets, cost of goods sold and other expenses.

 - Manage all food and beverage operations, quality and related costs.

 Skills in Menu Planning are correlated to pay that is above average.
 Skills that pay less than market rate include Food Preparation, Order Inventory, People Management and Operations Management.